m0lentum/molentum.github.io/content/blog/000-starframe-intro/index.md

 I won't go into much detail in this post, but here's a quick list of things I want to do, roughly in order of priority (and probability of actually happening).

-(2020 note: this isn't accurate at all anymore, check the [blog](/blog) for writings on things that actually came to be and the [kanban board on GitHub](https://github.com/MoleTrooper/starframe/projects/1) for things that are actually in the plans right now)
+(2020 note: this isn't accurate at all anymore, check the [blog](/blog) for writings on things that actually came to be)

 - flexible game object architecture (ECS)
   - serializable level data, file I/O